JasonAntonino/QA_1st_Project/README.md

 This virtual machine was then used, alongside Python, in order to develop the application.
 Upon the completion of a task, new changes were then staged, commited and pushed into the GitHub repository.

 ### Continuous Integration (CI) Server
-Jenkins
+Jenkins is used as the software for the CI server.
+The purpose of this software is to automate the testing of the application after a push has been made to the Github repository.

+For this project, there are two freestyle projects that have been created.
+The first project's main purpose is to run the unit and itegration coverage tests whenever changes were pushed to the repository, which it does via a webhook.

+The other freestyle project's purpose is to test that the application can be successfully run.
+In order for this fully function, a systemd service file is running on the virtual machine which is being updated by the Jenkins software.
+In doing so, the commands to run the application can be executed but will also allow the build to successfully finish if there are no failures within the tests.

 ## Risk Assessment
-This section looks into the possible risks that may arise during the development of the application.
+During the development cycle of the project, there will be many potential risks that could happen.
+Therefore, a risk assessment has been performed to ensure that any risks that could occur have been considered and that mitigations can be quickly put in place if needed.
+Shown below is a risk assessment matrix for this project and the full document is linked at the top of the README file.

 ![Risk assessment table](images/risk_assessment.png)

 ## The Flask Application
+This section discusses as to how the application can be run.
+In addition to this, the section will cover the CRUD functionalities that can be performed within the front-end of the application.

 ### Running the Application
-There are two main ways in which the application was run within the project, both of which are able to be run within the terminal:

-1. Using normal Python: ``` python app.py ```
-2. Using Gunicorn: ``` gunicorn --workers=4 --bind=0.0.0.0:5000 app:app ```

 To ensure that the application is able to properly load up, these commands have to be run before running the application:
 * Crate a virtual environment: ``` python -m venv venv ``` then ``` source venv/bin/activate ```
 * Installing all required modules: ``` pip install -r requirements.txt ```
 * Exporting the DATABASE_URI environment variable
 * Exporting the SECRET_KEY environment variable
 * Creating the database tables: ``` python create.py ```

+There are two main ways in which the application was run within the project, both of which are able to be run within the terminal:

+1. Using normal Python: ``` python app.py ```
+2. Using Gunicorn: ``` gunicorn --workers=4 --bind=0.0.0.0:5000 app:app ```

 ### Read Operation